 To prevent infection, your technician will use sterile tools on you, and after the process is finished; it must be rinsed with disinfectant so it’s not an option to get these extensions done by yourself.

 Each state in the U.S. will have its own requirements before someone is allowed to apply eyelash extensions but most states require a licensed technician.
-For instance, South Dakota requires a license and a minimum of 16 hours of training,
+If you want to know your state’s regulations, I’ve compiled a handy table here.

 If you have concerns about the technician’s credentials, ask to see their certification and registration.
 Most salons will gladly oblige to show you the certificate.